 Electrocardiogram, aka EKG or ECG, is a standard non-invasive heart monitoring test that measures your heart’s rhythm and electrical activity.
 Usually, the activity of your heart traces out on graph paper specially designed for electrocardiogram.

 How Does EKG work?

 Every time your heart beats, it creates an electrical impulse that travels through your heart to help the heart pump blood.
 Doctors run EKG (ECG) to check if your heart’s electrical activity is regular or unusual.
 Usually, the electrical rhythm of your heart is traced in the form of waves on the graph.
-The healthy heart will provide consistent shapes of waves as a result.
-However, when the waves are inconsistent or irregular, this indicates heart disease.
+A healthy heart will provide consistent shapes of waves as a result.
+When the waves are inconsistent or irregular, this indicates heart disease.
 However, cardio exercises or energy supplements can also fluctuate heartbeats.